 You want to do some hiking while on your dream trip to Australia, but you don't have time for long treks.
-Here are some suggestions on short day hikes that may be on interest.
+Here are some suggestions on short day hikes that may be of interest:

 While there are a number of Australia luxury accommodations, here are just a few of the resorts located outside the busy cities.
 Each is unique in its' own right and the accommodations, staff, meals and activities leave lasting memories.